+The Company focuses on the future by encouraging and promoting internal talent development.
+During the pandemic, emphasis was placed on connecting our employees using Microsoft Teams to ensure employees would be successful working and leading in a remote work environment.
+This past year the Company doubled the number of participants in our development programs to encourage individual growth and foster retention.

+The Management Development Program aims at attracting qualified diverse college graduates.
+The program consists of accelerated advancement, mentoring with senior executives and targeted benefit programs.

+The Professional Development Program provide an entry point for early career professionals.
+This 12-18 month program provides an overview of banking functions ultimately placing employees with working knowledge in positions of responsibility around the Company.

+The Emerging Leaders program is intended for employees who have approximately 5-7 years of professional experience who may or may not have had prior leadership experience but shows potential for becoming a future leader for the Company.
+This program works on developing the essential leadership skills and building confidence.

+The Star Impact program is designed to further develop leaders who are already established in their leadership roles who demonstrate potential for assuming expanded responsibility in role or through promotion.
+This program is designed to further develop and strengthen leadership styles and it includes feedback, coaching, networking and team building.

-The Company focuses on the future by encouraging and promoting internal development.
-During the pandemic, emphasis was placed on digital learning and connecting our employees with online resources.
-We invested in eLearning with a goal of providing resources to those working and leading in remote environments.
-We continue to have four distinct training and development programs that address and encourage development and foster retention.
-We have doubled the number of programs for both our high potential and emerging leaders programs, adapting the formats to remote learning utilizing our Microsoft Teams technology.
-Our management development program, modified for hybrid work, aims at attracting key external talent, particularly through benefit programs such as financial education, tuition repayment, graduate school tuition assistance and flexible work arrangements.
-The management development program has placed many graduates in key positions where they have made significant contributions.
-Our professional development programs provide an entry point for early career professionals.
-This programs provide an overview of banking functions over a 12-18 month period, ultimately placing employees with working knowledge in positions of responsibility around the Company.
-In addition, employees have access to career paths and career exploration programs throughout the Company's business areas, supported by individual development plans and internal learning management system resources.
-To support this process, we employ an internal career counselor to work as a liaison with employees and managers to direct their personal career aspirations.
-The Company also has a robust talent review and succession process.
-Significant time is spent at the Board and Management level identifying and providing development for potential successors.
+Employees have access to career paths and career exploration programs throughout a variety of business areas, supported by mentors, individual development plans and internal learning resources.
+To support this process, we employ an internal career manager to work as a liaison with employees and managers to direct their personal career aspirations.
+The Company also has a robust talent review and succession planning process.
+Significant time is spent at the Board and Management level identifying and providing development opportunities for potential successors.